 The Cambridge Centre for Health Services Research (CCHSR) is a collaboration between two leading health care research groups: the Health Services Research Group based in the Institute of Public Health at the University of Cambridge, and the Health and Healthcare Group based at RAND Europe.
 Together, we form a collective of over twenty researchers from a wide variety of backgrounds, brought together with the common aim of informing policy through evidence-based research on health services, both in the UK and internationally.
-The groups are led by Martin Roland, Professor of Health Services Research at the University of Cambridge and Ellen Nolte, Director of Health and Healthcare at RAND Europe.
+The groups are led by Martin Roland, Professor of Health Services Research at the University of Cambridge and Tom Ling, Senior Research Leader on the Evaluation and Performance Audit team at RAND Europe.

 Our predominant focus is on (a) measuring quality of health care, (b) evaluating approaches and policies for improving health care delivery, and (c) analysing population health outcomes.
 For example, current areas of research include approaches to improve patient experience in primary care, socio-economic variation in cancer outcomes and their link to the quality of health services, and international health care comparisons to inform health policy developments in England.
 A key strength is the diversity of disciplines and skills within the Centre, with members coming from backgrounds including medicine, psychology, sociology, statistics, health services research, public health, public policy and engineering.
 A major function of the Centre is to share ideas and expertise between the groups, and we run a regular internal seminar programme alongside more informal meetings.
 As well as each group’s own programme of research, at any time the Centre has a number of collaborative projects funded across both groups.